pimenta9/Assembly/README.md

 # Assembly
 trying to learn Assembly

-the idea is to translate the .c file to the Assembly .S file of same name
+the idea is to translate the .c files to the Assembly .S file of same name